It is NOT business as usual in real estate anymore.

 What just happened?!

-Since the outbreak, stocks fell sharply.
+After the outbreak, stocks fell sharply.
 After years of sustained growth, we entered a “bear market,” or economic decline.
-Here in Kitsap County, many restaurants, shops, clinics, and small businesses are shuttered.
-And parents are scrambling to adjust to the kids being home from school.
+Here in Kitsap County, many restaurants, shops, clinics, and small businesses shuttered.
+And parents scrambled to adjust to the kids being home from school.

 So what do we do now?

-No one can predict the future, and these quarantine measures are unprecedented.
+No one can predict the future, but we’ve seen positive signs as the county has begun to reopen.
 The news coverage incites panic, the government changes its mind, and the available data is confusing.
 So, I will share information below to help buyers and sellers make more informed decisions about real estate, based on what we know right now.

 Disclaimer: None of the personal views expressed in this article are intended to provide legal or financial advice.

-There’s a lot of debate about whether we’re in a recession, or simply a temporary “economic slowdown.”
+There’s a lot of debate about whether we entered a recession, or simply a temporary “economic slowdown.”
 But in either case, you shouldn’t necessarily assume that there will be a housing crisis, as well.

 The last great recession (2008) was primarily caused by the housing market.
 The real estate industry was unhealthy, as a result of poor lending practices and a surplus in housing (too much supply).
 Additionally, many homeowners had tapped the equity in their homes, and found themselves underwater in their mortgage (the home wasn’t worth what they owed).